-Disc Union has opened over 50 stores across the country since they started out selling classical music records in Tokyo’s Ochanomizu district, and has expanded into jazz, hip-hop, indie, techno, and dance.
-Unlike the aforementioned indie joints, Disc Union is indeed a chain store.
+Disk Union has opened over 50 stores across the country since they started out selling classical music records in Tokyo’s Ochanomizu district, and has expanded into jazz, hip-hop, indie, techno, and dance.
+Unlike the aforementioned indie joints, Disk Union is indeed a chain store.
 But before you dismiss the commercial nature of the chain, take a trip to one of their locations and see for yourself that it is still one of the best places to rummage through stacks of pre-owned records.

 Address: Antena 21 Bldg.
 BF, 2F, 3F, 4F, 5F 30-7 Udagawa-cho, Shibuya-ku, Tokyo 150-0042

 First founded in Kyoto in the 90s, Jet Set Records is one of the city’s leading vinyl shops offering newly released vinyls spanning across all genres.
 The record store touts a massive catalogue of hip-hop, jazz, soul, techno, and indie-pop, as well as a collection of locally-produced Japanese indie.

 Jet Set’s Tokyo store relocated to the Shimokitazawa district in 2009, an area known for its indie music shops, cafes, and boutiques.
 Jet Set is frequently used as a community space for a number of clubs and recording studios located in the district.

 The 5 Best Coffee Delivery Services in Japan